Despina Mavrocordat

 Maria 'Despina' Mavrocordat (1917–2014), married name Sayn-Wittgenstein, was a female Romanian international table tennis, volleyball and basketball player.

 Table tennis career

 She won a bronze medal during the 1948 World Table Tennis Championships in the Corbillon Cup for Romania.
 The team consisted of Sari Szász-Kolozsvári, Angelica Rozeanu and G Beca.

 Personal life

-She graduated from the Faculty of Law and Science.
-She was chairman of the Romanian Tennis Table Federation and emigrated to Germany and married into the Sayn-Wittgenstein family.
+Born into an old noble Mavrokordato family, she graduated from the Faculty of Law and Science.
+She was chairman of the Romanian Tennis Table Federation and emigrated to Germany.
+Despina married into the House of Sayn-Wittgenstein.